Usability Testing Automation & The Future of UX Design

 Thankfully, those days are long gone.

-Thanks to software and the automation it can bring, we’re seeing that a tool can do a large chunk of the work that goes into usability studies and UX research (by covering most of the tedious time consuming tasks, such as data collection, video recording, behavior tracking, automatic reporting, data sharing, etc.), while humans will focus on the most important tasks (study design and converting data into actionable insights and solutions).
+Thanks to user testing software and the automation it can bring, we’re seeing that a tool can do a large chunk of the work that goes into usability studies and UX research (by covering most of the tedious time consuming tasks, such as data collection, video recording, behavior tracking, automatic reporting, data sharing, etc.), while humans will focus on the most important tasks (study design and converting data into actionable insights and solutions).

 Among many others, software helps in the following critical areas: